Ignition SCADA: SMS Notification Module

 The Ignition SMS Alarm Notification Module enables both alarm notification and acknowledgement via text messages.
 By adding the SMS Notification Module to Ignition, alarm notifications can be sent and acknowledged via text messaging.
 SMS notification is an efficient and immediate method that makes it easier for users to respond.
 This module requires the Alarm Notification Module and a Sierra Wireless AirLink RV50 with a data and SMS cellular plan (not included in the module).

-Mobile

-The Mobile Module allows the full Vision module to run on devices that do not support the Java Runtime Environment.
-This is accomplished by the mobile client viewing a remote session on the Ignition Gateway.
-The mobile module requires a JavaScript compliant browser that supports the canvas element.
-Compatible examples include: iPad, iPhone, Android 2.2+, and VNC clients.

-The mobile module allows operators and managers to respond from anywhere to critical data, such as system status, controls system alerts and provides the ability to make notations.
+Twilio Notification Module

+The Twilio Module enables alarm notifications to be sent and acknowledged though the Twilio messaging platform in the same manner as the SMS Notification Module.

 OPC-UA

-The OPC-UA Ignition module is an OPC server that supports modular drivers for PLCs and other devices and network connections.
-It is the first 100% native Java OPC UA stack.
+The OPC-UA Ignition module is an Eclipse Milo OPC server that supports modular drivers for PLCs and other devices and network connections.
+Before moving to Milo, the Ignition OPC-UA engine was the first 100% native Java OPC UA stack.
 The OPC-UA module includes a Quick Client that allows users to read and write PLC register values via an AJAX web page hosted on the Ignition Gateway.